 When a serious injury or illness prevents you from working for a year or longer, you may be eligible to collect monthly Social Security Disability Insurance (SSDI) payments to help make ends meet.
 Unfortunately, when you have a disabling medical condition, loss of income may not be the only concerning issue you're facing.
 You may have questions about how you'll afford health insurance coverage so that you can pay for the medical treatment you need.

 Fortunately, it is possible for disabled individuals to receive both SSDI benefits and Medicare coverage.
-Here's what you should know, and how the skilled legal team with O'Connor Law PLLC can work to ensure you receive the benefits and coverage you deserve.
+Here's what you should know, and how the skilled SSDI legal team with O'Connor Law PLLC in New York can work to ensure you receive the benefits and coverage you deserve.

 What Is Medicare?